 Spirit Rock hosts a year-round schedule of residential retreats, daylong retreats/workshops, benefit workshops, and weekly classes.
 Daylongs are suitable for beginning and experienced meditators (unless otherwise noted) and include basic meditation instructions.

 For information about specific programs please refer to the links in the right sidebar menu.
 If you would like to browse through our calendar of up-coming events, you can click here.
-If you would like to find a specific event, or search for a specifc teacher, you can use the Event Search in the top right hand corner.
+If you would like to find a specific event, or search for a specifc teacher, you can use the Event Search in the bottom right hand corner of the side bar.

 In consideration of all participants, please do not wear scented personal care products to Spirit Rock (including "natural" products).
 You can learn more about supporting chemically-sensitive yogis in this article written by a sangha member here.